 - P.D. test must be done 24 to 48 hours prior to appointment (if required).
-P.D test are good for a year. - Credit will be given to students based on services performed. - Service must be completed within the time allotted for each service. - Students must adhere to service timing that is allotted for each service (just like for a client). - Students must start at the time they signed up for.
+P.D test are good for a year. - Credit will be given to students based on services performed.

+- Service must be completed within the time allotted for each service. - Cosmetology/Barbering personal services must be done in designated personal service stations in clinic areas (not Studio 68). - Esthetics personal services must be done in the Esthetics Overflow room (subject to availability) - Prior to receiving personal service, a student must complete 2 ops OR 1 hour of theory (day of). - NO personal services allowed on Fridays, Saturdays, Holidays, or day before Holidays. - Students must adhere to service timing that is allotted for each service including last appointment time taken. - Students must start at the time they signed up for.
 Example: Jane Doe signed up for a haircut at 11:00am.
 She must start her service at that time not 45 mins later. - Clients come first.
 Students must schedule their personal services around their client's appointments. - Proper sanitation and State Board protocols must be followed. - May receive personal services that are only in direct relation to his/her enrolled course.
-Example: Estheticians may not receive manicure while clocked in. - Graduating students can receive personal services the day of graduation provided they have completed all required operations and administrative exit procedures/paperwork. - Students can't receive personal services if the student turned in an early dismissal. - Student must be scheduled on the clinic floor and sign up for services that morning at 11:00 (Cosmo & Barber) 12:00pm (Esthi).
-Students in class must have their services signed off by their classroom educator.
+Example: Estheticians may not receive manicure while clocked in. - Graduating students can receive personal services the day of graduation provided they have completed all required operations and administrative exit procedures/paperwork. - Students cannot receive personal services if they turned in an early dismissal. - Student must be scheduled on the clinic floor and sign up for services that morning starting at 11:00 (Cosmo & Barber) and 12:00pm (Esthi).